Feeling excited for Matariki this year, but unsure of the significance and why it’s so important that Aotearoa is commemorating this special time?

 Matariki has traditionally also been a time to acknowledge those who have passed and release their spirits to then become stars.
 Other ways of the celebration included making offerings, honouring your ancestors, and lighting ritual fires.
 In more recent times, people from all across the country will join together to celebrate through share stories, songs and kai (food).

-This time of year is all about reconnecting with your whānau and your home and we hope our Bachcare Community will take time over this new public holiday to celebrate Matariki and take time to appreciate the importance of this time of year.
+This time of year is all about reconnecting with your whānau and your home and we hope our Bachcare Community will take time to celebrate Matariki and take time to appreciate the importance of this time of year.